Lrebaud/robi/README.md

 selection, reducing the number of false positives, but at the cost of more false negatives (e.g. missed discoveries).
 On the other hand, a high permissiveness means a less strict selection, increasing the number of discoveries but at the cost of more false positives.
-The orange line represent the number of selected candidates.
-The blue line represent the average number of false positives.
+The orange line represents the number of selected candidates.
+The blue line represents the average number of false positives.
 The blue area is the 95% confidence interval for the number of false positives.
 If the selection is performed on multiple targets, a plot for each target is generated.